 The six-million acre Adirondack Park in upstate New York is probably the most accessible place to explore nature in the northeastern US.
 The Park's many nature trails and backcountry hiking trails offer opportunities to learn about the habitats, wildlife, and plants of the Adirondack Mountains.
-The landscape we see as we gaze out over lake, wetland, or forest is a fleeting snapshot of a changing environment.
+The landscape we see as we gaze out over lake, pond, river, wetland, or forest is a fleeting snapshot of a changing environment.

 - The rocks which comprise the Adirondacks are very old; but the mountains themselves are young and are continuing to rise, at an estimated rate of about 3 millimeters a year.

 - The forests themselves are constantly changing.
 The landscape is a patchwork of virgin forest, second-growth forest, successional fields, and agricultural land.
 Only about 10% of the Adirondack Park is undisturbed forest – the part of the Adirondacks that has escaped logging, development, blowdown, ice storm, or fire.
-Much of the rest is in various stages of recovering from those disturbances, and may be seen as recovering wilderness.
+Much of the rest is in various stages of recovery from those disturbances, and may be seen as recovering wilderness.
 Climate change, together with other forces such as acid rain and residential development, is shaping that recovery, favoring some species and disadvantaging others.